 |With the new computer-based exams and exam schedule from 2021, the role-based scholarship programs are now considered on a “rolling” basis, and therefore no fixed deadlines are in place for each exam cycle.|

 For some scholarships such as Student Scholarships, applications are managed by external institutions (universities), therefore response times vary by institutions.

-On the other hand, Women’s Scholarship applications are reviewed by CFA Institute on a quarterly basis, so candidates can expect to hear back within 12 weeks.
+Women’s Scholarship applications are reviewed by CFA Institute on a periodic basis.

 |Additional Terms & Conditions||Applicants must wait until scholarships are awarded before registering for the CFA exam.|